Smells Like Delish

 Full ingredient amounts and preparation instructions are in the printable recipe card at the bottom of this post.

-How to Make Buttermilk Biscuits with Crisco
+How To Make Buttermilk Biscuits

-1. Preheat oven to 400 degrees F (230 degrees C).
+Step 1: Preheat oven to 400 degrees F (230 degrees C).

 cutting shortening into flour mixture.